AANovokhatskiy/pyscarcopula/docs/guide/multivariate_models.md

 it does not finite-difference the complete emission likelihood.
 Above the final table node, dynamic fits use a third-order Cornish-Fisher expansion toward the normal quantile, together with its analytical `df` derivative.
-Static Student likelihoods retain exact quantiles.
+Static Student likelihoods use native CDF inversion below `df=1000` and a refined sixth-order normal-limit expansion at and above that threshold.
+See [Student Quantiles](../reference/student-quantiles.md) for the shared cache, inversion, and asymptotic contract.

 ### Stochastic Student copula with estimated static correlation

-Static correlation can be handled in three modes:
+Static correlation can be handled in four modes:

 ```python
 import numpy as np